chainwayxyz/citrea-docs/developer-documentation/rpc-documentation/citrea-rpc-documentation.md

 ## Notes

 * All hex values should include the `0x` prefix
-* Block heights can be specified as integers or hex strings (block tags of Ethereum-spec also works)
+* Block heights can be specified as integers or hex strings (block tags of Ethereum-spec also work)
 * Response data may be truncated in documentation for readability
 * Large responses (like proofs) may be several MB in size
 * Always check for error responses before processing results